HL7/FHIRPath/spec/fluentpath.md

 5. Functions
 -------------------------
 Functions are distinguished from path navigation names by the fact that they are followed by a `()` with zero or more parameters.
-Functions always take a collection as input and produce another collection as output, even though these may be collections of just a single item.
+With a few minor exceptions (e.g. the today()function), functions in FluentPath always take a collection as input and produce another collection as output, even though these may be collections of just a single item.
 Correspondingly, arguments to the functions can be any FluentPath expression, though some functions require these expressions to evaluate to a collection containing a single item of a specific type.
+This approach allows functions to be chained, successively operating on the results of the previous function in order to produce the desired final result.

-The following list contains all functions supported in FluentPath, detailing the expected kind of parameters and kind of collection returned by the function:
+The following sections describe the functions supported in FluentPath, detailing the expected types of parameters and type of collection returned by the function:

 * If the function expects a parameter to be a single value (e.g. `item(index: integer)` and it is passed an argument that evaluates to a collection with multiple items or a collection with an item that is not of the required type, the evaluation of the expression will end and an error will be signaled to the calling environment.
 * If the function takes an `expression` as a parameter, the function will evaluate this parameter with respect to each of the items in the input collection.
 These expressions may refer to the special `$this` element, which represents the item from the input collection currently under evaluation.
 For example, in: